OpenTermsArchive/docs/content/collections/reference/metadata.md

     name="description"
     type="string"
     description="Detailed description of the collection"
-    example=`The **Platform Governance Archive** (PGA) collection tracks the terms of major global social media services.
+    example=`    The **Demo** collection tracks changes to the terms of use of services used by Open Terms Archive.

-This data is maintained and analysed by the [Platform Governance Archive](https://www.platformgovernancearchive.org/) at the Universität Bremen's [Center for Media Communication and Information Research (ZeMKI)](https://www.uni-bremen.de/zemki).

-This initiative offers researchers, journalists and citizens the tools to analyze how platforms structure and regulate communication and interaction in our societies.

-It also aims to promote greater transparency and accountability of these powerful digital services.
+    This provides a reference collection for best practices and enables the Open Terms Archive Core Team to be a user of the software it produces.
     `
     required=false
 >}}